Yandex Cloud

 What should I do if I lose some of my data during a Kubernetes version upgrade?What should I do if I lose some of my data during a Kubernetes version upgrade?

-Your data will not get lost: Managed Service for Kubernetes creates a data backup prior to a Kubernetes version upgrade.
+Your data will not get lost as Managed Service for Kubernetes creates a data backup prior to upgrading the Kubernetes version.
 You can manually configure cluster backup in Yandex Object Storage.
-We also recommend backing up your database using the application tools.
+We also recommend using the application's native features to back up your databases.

 Can I configure a backup for a Kubernetes cluster?Can I configure a backup for a Kubernetes cluster?

-The Yandex Cloud infrastructure provides secure storage and replication for data in Managed Service for Kubernetes clusters.
-However, you can back up data from Managed Service for Kubernetes cluster node groups at any time and store them in Object Storage or other types of storage.
+Yandex Cloud provides secure storage and replication for data in Managed Service for Kubernetes clusters.
+However, you can back up data from your Managed Service for Kubernetes cluster node groups at any time and store it in Object Storage or other types of storage.

 For more information, see Managed Service for Kubernetes cluster backups in Object Storage.

-Will the resources be idle while Kubernetes is going through a version upgrade?Will the resources be idle while Kubernetes is going through a version upgrade?
+Will my resources be unavailable while Kubernetes is going through a version upgrade?Will my resources be unavailable while Kubernetes is going through a version upgrade?

-When a master is going through an upgrade, Control Plane resources will be idle.
+When a master is going through an upgrade, control plane resources will experience downtime.
 For this reason, operations like creating or deleting a Managed Service for Kubernetes node group will be unavailable.
-The application's user load will continue to be processed.
+Still, the application will continue serving user requests.

-Can I upgrade a Managed Service for Kubernetes cluster in one step?Can I upgrade a Managed Service for Kubernetes cluster in one step?
+Can I upgrade my Managed Service for Kubernetes cluster in one step?Can I upgrade my Managed Service for Kubernetes cluster in one step?

-It depends on the source and target version you want to migrate your Managed Service for Kubernetes cluster from/to.
-You can only upgrade your Managed Service for Kubernetes cluster in a single step to the next minor version from the current one.
-Upgrading to newer versions is done in steps, e.g.: 1.19 → 1.20 → 1.21.
+It depends on the source and target versions of the Managed Service for Kubernetes cluster upgrade.
+In one step, you can only upgrade your Managed Service for Kubernetes cluster to the next minor version from the current one.
+Upgrading to newer versions is done in multiple steps, e.g., 1.19 → 1.20 → 1.21.
 For more information, see Updating a cluster.

-If you want to skip interim versions, create a Managed Service for Kubernetes cluster of the appropriate version and transfer the load from the old cluster to the new one.
+If you want to skip intermediate versions, create a Managed Service for Kubernetes cluster of the version you need and migrate the workloads from the old cluster to the new one.

 Is the Container Network Interface plugin upgraded together with the Managed Service for Kubernetes cluster?Is the Container Network Interface plugin upgraded together with the Managed Service for Kubernetes cluster?

 Yes.
-If you are using Calico and Cilium controllers, they are upgraded together with your Managed Service for Kubernetes cluster.
+If you are using the Calico and Cilium controllers, they are upgraded along with your Managed Service for Kubernetes cluster.
 To upgrade your Managed Service for Kubernetes cluster, do one of the following:

-• Create a Managed Service for Kubernetes cluster of the appropriate version and transfer the load from the old cluster to the new one.
+• Create a Managed Service for Kubernetes cluster of the version you need and migrate the workloads from the old cluster to the new one.

 • Upgrade your Managed Service for Kubernetes cluster manually.